-The Immigrant Visa unit has resumed limited, routine immigrant visa interviews.
-Although we are scheduling limited numbers of interviews for all categories of immigrant visas, we prioritize scheduling of interviews for documentarily qualified cases for immediate family members of U.S. citizens, intercountry adoptions, and fiancée/fiancé visas.
 When your case is documentarily qualified, the National Visa Center (NVC) sends an email to notify you that the case is documentarily complete and pending scheduling at the Embassy.
 Please make sure that the NVC has your most up-to-date contact information so they can communicate with you.
-Cases are generally scheduled for interview in order of date that they became documentarily qualified.
+Cases are generally scheduled for interview in order of the date they became documentarily qualified.
+Note, however, that due to limited capacity due to COVID-19 and the situation in Haiti, applicants should expect to experience delays in appointment availability.
 You can log in to our Consular Electronic Application Center (CEAC) to check your status, receive messages, and manage your case.
 More information on immigrant visa processing and case prioritization is available at https://travel.state.gov/content/travel/en/us-visas.html.

 The U.S. Embassy in Port-au-Prince has resumed all routine services for U.S. citizens in Haiti.
 If you are a U.S. citizen seeking an appointment for U.S. passports, notarial services, or the Consular Report of Birth Abroad, you can schedule an appointment on our Online Appointment System.